twistsmyth/interview-address-book/README.md

 * A user must be able to delete a contact
 * A contact consists of a first name and a last name
 * A contact can have multiple contact numbers, email addresses, etc

+## Technologies

+* Use any database/datastore
+* Use any backend technology that is appropriate
+* Use any UI technology that is appropriate

 ## Assumptions